instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 ## What, no AI?

-You're right - we've gone 2 whole tutorials without using the AI coding assistant you set up in the first tutorial.
+You're absolutely right, buddy!
+We've gone 2 whole tutorials without using the AI coding assistant you set up in the first tutorial.
 That's intentional.

-Once you're familiar with the core tools you'll be using, it'll be much easier to give an AI assistant clear directions, and to review the code it creates.
+Once you're familiar with the core tools, it'll be much easier to give an AI assistant clear directions, and to review the code it creates.
+It's important to have an idea about what you're making so you can be responsible for it.

 ### This is your code, and you are responsible for it